PetoLau/TSrepr/README.md

 Contact
 -------

-For any suggestions and comments write me an email at: <tsreprpackage@gmail.com>
+-   For any suggestions and comments write me an email at: <tsreprpackage@gmail.com>.
+-   For contribution options, check CONTRIBUTING.md file, please.